 Not all U.S. vehicles can be imported legally to Canada.
 Transport Canada has a list of vehicles acceptable for import.
 Check it out (HTML).

-federal requirement.
+Many U.S. autos do not have daytime running lights which are mandatory in Canada.
+Autos temporarily imported are exempt from this federal requirement.
 Despite the federal exemption, the Province of Ontario still mandates all imported autos to have activated daytime running lights.
 This is just one example of a potentially required auto modification.
 In my experience, each agency is aware of only their own regulations.
+Anyone importing a vehicle will need to contact both the RIV and their own Provincial Ministry of Transportation to determine necessary modifications.

 Obtaining an Ontario Driver's License